borksh/bork/docs/index.md

 ## the Swedish Chef Puppet of Config Management

-Bork is a Bash DSL for making declarative assertions about the state of a system.
+Bork is a bash DSL for making declarative assertions about the state of a system.

-Bork is written against Bash 3.2 and common UNIX utilities such as sed, awk and grep.
-It is designed to work on any UNIX-based system and maintain awareness of platform differences between BSD and GPL versions of UNIX utilities.
+Bork is written against Bash 3.2 and common unix utilities such as sed, awk and grep.
+It is designed to work on any UNIX-based system and maintain awareness of platform differences between BSD and GPL versions of unix utilities.

 # Installation